On integral rigidity in Seiberg-Witten theory: The map induced by a negative definite cobordism

 In the isomorphism of Lemma \ref{lemma:Morse-iso}, we use a perturbation of the form $f_\pm \circ p_\pm$ where $f_\pm$ are our chosen Morse functions and

-is the gauge invariant retraction obtained by mapping $B$ to the harmonic part of the $1$-form $B-B_0$.
-We use these to perturb the Seiberg-Witten equations as in \cite[Chapter $24$]{KM}, using on $[0,\infty)\times Y_+$ a smooth cutoff function which is increasing, equal to zero near zero and equal to $1$ for $t \ge 1$, and similarly on the other end.
+is the retraction obtained by mapping $(B,\Psi)$ via the $L^2$-orthogonal projection of the $1$-form $B-B_0$ to its harmonic part $(B-B_0)^{\mathrm{harm}}$ given by the Hodge decomposition\footnote{We have fixed a reference flat spin$^c$ connection $B_0$ here.}.
+We use these to perturb the Seiberg--Witten equations as in \cite[Chapter $24$]{KM}, using on $[0,\infty)\times Y_+$ a smooth cutoff function which is nondecreasing, equal to zero near zero and equal to $1$ for $t \ge 1$, and similarly on the other end.